 2471 The administration of the pay provisions set forth herein ((will)) shall be the 2472 responsibility of the county executive and shall apply to all employees and positions in the 2473 executive branch.
 2474 NEW SECTION.
 SECTION 68.
 There is hereby added to K.C.C. chapter 3.15 a 2475 new section to read as follows: 2476 Unless another branch of county government is specifically referenced, this chapter 2477 shall only apply to employees and positions in the executive branch.
 2478 SECTION 69.
 Ordinance 12014, Section 50, as amended, and K.C.C.
 3.15.020 2479 are each hereby amended to read as follows: 2480 ((This section applies to all positions in the executive branch, noncommissioned 2481 positions in the office of the sheriff and the department of assessments allocated to a 2482 classification approved by the council.
 2483 A.1.))
-Except as otherwise provided by ordinance, the ((schedule of pay ranges)) 2484 salary table shall consist of ninety-nine pay ranges, each containing ten steps as approved salary table shall consist of finicity-finic pay ranges, each containing ten steps as approved 2485 by ordinance annually.
-2485 2486 2487 by ordinance annually.
-2486 by ordinance annually. ((2.
-On a continuing three-year cycle, the executive shall assess market conditions 2486 2487 by ordinance annually. ((2.
-On a continuing three-year cycle, the executive shall assess market conditions and determine whether to make adjustments, if any, to pay ranges assigned to existing 2486 2487 2488 by ordinance annually. ((2.
-On a continuing three-year cycle, the executive shall assess market conditions and determine whether to make adjustments, if any, to pay ranges assigned to existing classifications.
-2486 2487 2488 2489 by ordinance annually. ((2.
-On a continuing three-year cycle, the executive shall assess market conditions and determine whether to make adjustments, if any, to pay ranges assigned to existing classifications.
-B.1.
+Except as otherwise provided by ordinance, the ((schedule of pay ranges)) 2484 salary table shall consist of ninety-nine pay ranges, each containing ten steps as approved 2485 by ordinance annually.
+2486 ((2.
+On a continuing three-year cycle, the executive shall assess market conditions 2487 and determine whether to make adjustments, if any, to pay ranges assigned to existing 2488 classifications.
+2489 B.1.
 The director may reassign pay ranges to existing classifications.
+2490 2.
+When the director adjusts the pay range of a classification, the incumbent 2491 employee shall be placed at the same step in the new pay range as the employee was in the 2492 previous pay range.

-2493 3.
-Implementation of any pay range adjustment shall be prospective and shall take 2494 effect at the start of the pay period following the approval by the director or, if required by 2495 K.C.C.
+2493 5.
+Implementation of any pay range adjustment shan be prospective and shan take 2494 effect at the start of the pay period following the approval by the director or, if required by 2495 K.C.C.
 3.15.040, by the appropriate council committee.
 2496 C. Consistent with K.C.C.
 3.12.350, the director shall establish guidelines for pay 2497 increases in accordance with the following: 2498 1.
 Employees may receive within-range increases from one step to the next higher 2499 step upon satisfactory completion of the probationary period.
 All probationary period pay 2500 increases must be supported by documented performance appraisal.
 Probationary-period 2501 pay increases exceeding Step 5 must have prior written approvals by the department 2502 director and the director.
 When a division of human resources employee completes the 2503 employee's probationary period, the county administrative officer must provide prior 2504 written approval for probationary period pay increases exceeding Step 5; 2505 2.
 Employees may be eligible to receive increases annually in accordance with the 2506 following principles: 2507 a.
 An incentive increase must be supported by an annual documented 2508 performance appraisal approved by the department director and the documented 2509 performance appraisal must be maintained in the employee's personnel file.
 Incentive 2510 increases shall be prospective only and shall be effective on January 1 following the year 2511 on which the appraisal was based; 2512 b.
 For employees currently in Steps 1 through 4 in the pay range, the appointing 2513 authority may grant an increase of a single step for standard performance and may grant an 2514 increase exceeding a single step for above-standard or outstanding performance, as defined 2515 by the director;